Independent Ethics Committee / Institutional Review Board (IEC/IRB)

 The IDIAPJGol Clinical Research Ethics Committee (CREC) was created on August 14, 1996.
 It was the first Ethics Commitee for Primary Care accredited in Spain.
 The Institute recognised that the IEC/IRB was a key element in promoting research in Primary Care, where the diagnosis of the more prevalent diseases is made and where the majority medicines are prescribed.

-The IEC/IRB consists of a president, a secretary, and a multidisciplinary team of twelve members from different professional backgrounds, including general practitioners, paediatricians, epidemiologists, pharmacologists, nurses, lawyers, and professionals from outside the health system.The IDIAPJGol IEC/IRB is the ethics committee for 87% of the Primary Health Centres in Catalonia: all Primary Health Centres of the Catalan Health Institute as well as all centres of provider entitles that request ethical approval apply for their research.
+The IEC/IRB is composed of a president, a secretary, and a multidisciplinary team of twelve members from different professional backgrounds, including general practitioners, paediatricians, epidemiologists, pharmacologists, nurses, lawyers, and professionals from outside the health system.The IDIAPJGol IEC/IRB is the ethics committee for 87% of the Primary Health Centres in Catalonia: all Primary Health Centres of the Catalan Health Institute as well as all centres of provider entitles that request ethical approval for their research.

 The Ethics Committee has adapted its Standard Operating Procedures to the new regulations for clinical trials with medicines and medical devices (RD 1090/2015 of December 4).